-A pilar cyst is a build up of fluid and keratin just under the skin, that can develop around the root-sheath of hair follicles.
-A pilar cyst is a sub-type of epidermoid cyst, and they are often described using the same general term.
-They are also sometimes referred to as a ‘wen‘, a ‘Isthmus-catagen cyst‘, or a trichilemmal cyst.
+A pilar cyst is a build-up of fluid and keratin just under the skin, that can develop around the root-sheath of hair follicles.
+A pilar cyst is a sub-type of the

-I just want to let you know that this page is kind of getting a little bit out-dated, but it is still very useful.
-However, I have created a newer version of this page with more up-to-date information on Pilar Breast Cysts.
+I just want to let you know that this page is getting a little bit old now, but it is still very useful.
+However, I have a newer version with more up-to-date information on Breast Cysts including Pilar Breast Cysts.

 Breast pilar cysts are benign

-Pilar cysts are smooth and movable, and usually a women concerned about a possible breast cancer ‘lump‘ will bring it to the attention of her family physician.
+Pilar cysts are smooth and movable.
+Often a woman will find a breast lump on self examination and bring it to the attention of her family physician.
 Generally speaking, pilar cysts have no symptoms.
-But, they can become infected, in which case they can become red, swollen, and painful.
+But, they can become infected in which case they can become red, swollen and painful.
 Pilar cysts are non-cancerous (benign).

 There are exceedingly rare reports of pilar cysts which become cancerous, but if a woman brings a lump to the attention of breast cancer screening physicians and finds out it is a pilar cyst, this is good news.
 It is not breast cancer.